Álvaro Noboa: Political party

-Denunciations and attacks against him
+Responses to Criticisms

 Over the course of his public service career, which began in 1998 with his first-time candidacy for President of the Republic, Noboa has been the object of multiple denunciations and labor- and tax- related allegations, as well as political and personal, ideological attacks, by what he describes as powerful and influential political and commercial adversaries from within the country who wish to do him harm via a permanent smear campaign aimed at denigrating his honor and that of his family, thereby evading his fight against corruption on behalf of the poor and undermining his aim to transform Ecuador into a developed country.
 In July 2009, Noboa defended himself via a public communication directed to both the country and the entire world and published by the Ecuadorian press, in which he characterizes as vile and perverse all of the infamies that have been brought against him, either directly, or through third parties, over the course of the years.

 Remonstrating, he pointed out that, "I have been attacked through my businesses, being discredited that I don't pay sufficient taxes, despite the fact that I, and the companies, are among the biggest contributors in the country.
 Without success, they have tried to make an enemy of me among the workers of my businesses, when in reality I maintain excellent work relations and a great sense of affection towards my workers and employees.
 They have wanted to prosecute me in order to take as much money as possible from me.
 They have wanted to ruin me.
 They have wanted to convince Ecuadorians that I am just one more heir, however what I own, I have through my own labors of more than 40 years.
 They have wanted to accuse me be unfair economically to my siblings when those family members are all very well off and I have never affected them.
 They have wanted to damage my image with slander of all kinds.
 They have attacked my sense of honor."